-On March 22, 2016, the Board adopted a resolution certifying the environmental impact report (EIR) for EIA 11.
-The USACE and USFWS issued their Records of Decision for EIA 11’s environmental impact statement (EIS) in July 2016 and April 2017 respectively.
+Environmental Documents: Environmental Impact Report (EIR) was certified by the District Board on March 22, 2016.
+The USACE and USFWS issued their Records of Decision for the Environmental Impact Statement (EIS) in July 2016 and April 2017 respectively.

-The USACE has received $3 million to proceed into the Design Phase of EIA 11 in 2016 and another $500,000 in 2017.
-The Water Resources Development Act of 2016, also known as the Water Infrastructure Improvement for the Nation Act, was signed by President Obama which authorizes the EIA 11 Shoreline Project for construction.
-The district and State Coastal Conservancy are working closely with the USACE to prepare plans and specifications and secure permits for constructing the first elements of EIA 11, pending continued federal funding, this may be as soon as 2018.
+Funding: The USACE received $3 million to proceed into the Design Phase in 2016 and another $500,000 in 2017.
+The Water Resources Development Act of 2016, also known as the Water Infrastructure Improvement for the Nation Act, was signed by President Obama which authorized the Project for construction.
+USACE is now awaiting for the federal funds to support the construction phase (as noted above).

 Economic Impact Areas 1-10